QuBenhao/LeetCode/problems/problems_1869/problem.md

 # 1869.
-Longer Contiguous Segments of Ones than Zeros
+Longer Contiguous Segments of Ones than Zeros [Rating: 1204.99]

 Given a binary string `s`, return `true` *if the **longest** contiguous segment of* `1`*s is **strictly longer** than the **longest** contiguous segment of* `0`*s in* `s`.
 Return `false` *otherwise*.